Your first week

 - Book an appointment to register with the police

-You'll also be able to join a series of sports sessions every evening, including football, basketball and volleyball.
+- Join a series of sports sessions, including football, basketball and volleyball.

 If you want help finding locations across the university, see our maps and directions page.